igor-baiborodine/kiroule.com/content/article/campsite-booking-api-revisited-2.md

 an informative article by Andrey
 Zahariev-Stoev: ["Handling Pessimistic Locking with JPA on Oracle, MySQL, PostgreSQL, Apache Derby and H2"](https://blog.mimacom.com/handling-pessimistic-locking-jpa-oracle-mysql-postgresql-derbi-h2/)
 .
 In this article, he explains in great detail the problem of concurrent database transactions and how they relate to exclusive pessimistic locking.
-In addition, he offers several suggestions for implementing pessimistic locking when using the [Java Persistence API (JPA)](https://docs.oracle.com/javaee/6/tutorial/doc/bnbpz.html) with various RDBMS vendors.
+In addition, he offers several suggestions for implementing pessimistic locking solution when using the [Java Persistence API (JPA)](https://docs.oracle.com/javaee/6/tutorial/doc/bnbpz.html) with different RDBMS vendors.

 It turned out that the H2 database does not provide full support for handling the `LockTimeoutException` and setting